-This is a guest post written by Justin Prugh, a Classy account manager.
+This is a guest post written by Justin Prugh, former Classy account manager.

 “How do I ensure the supporters who reach my donation page actually make a donation?”